JordanSpencerWu/old-website/_posts/blog/2016-02-21-creating-a-blog-with-jekyll.markdown

 This folder is where you store all the styles for your website.
 Syntactically Awesome Style Sheet (Sass) is a extension of CSS.
 This extension is a better way of writing CSS and follows the Don't Repeat Yourself (DRY) principle.
-Sass allows you to write less code by introducing variable, nested rules, mixins, inline imports, and more.
+Sass allows you to write less code by introducing variables, nested rules, mixins, inline imports, and more.
 At the end of the day your sass files will be converted into css which jekyll does for you.
 To learn more about Sass click
 <a href="http://sass-lang.com/guide" target="_blank">here</a>.
-This folder is where you can
+Just remember this folder is where you can
-style your blog site, there are jekyll themes you can look at and implement.
-Here are a few jekyll themes you can checkout:
+style your blog site, there are many jekyll themes you can look at and implement.
+Here are a few jekyll themes sites:

 * <a href="http://jekyllthemes.org/" target="_blank">jekyllthemes.org</a>
 * <a href="https://github.com/jekyll/jekyll/wiki/Themes" target="_blank">wikiThemes</a>